 To balance their asset allocation, investors can choose between stocks and cash or near-cash, such as a money market fund.

 And how can investors select stocks effectively?
 What is the right balance?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us